decred/dcrdocs/docs/glossary.md

 #### Stake Version Interval (SVI)

-An interval of 2016 blocks (~1 week) which is used to determine if a vote on concensus rules can begin.
+An interval of 2016 blocks (~1 week) which is used to determine if a vote on consensus rules can begin.
 Before a vote on consensus rule changes can begin, 75% of tickets that vote during a Stake Version Interval (SVI) must be using software that contains the latent software change being proposed.

 #### Stakebase transaction